Kite Man

-Kite Man (Charles "Chuck" Brown) is a supervillain appearing in comic books published by DC Comics.
-He is commonly depicted as an adversary of Batman who uses kite-based weapons to commit crimes.
-His name is a homage to Peanuts protagonist Charlie Brown.
-The character has been generally regarded as a joke in comparison with other supervillains, due to his lack of super-powers, dimwitted personality, and the flimsy central concept that believes his identity as a super-criminal.
+Kite Man (Charles "Chuck" Brown) is a supervillain appearing in comic books published by DC Comics who uses kite-based weapons to commit crimes.
+He is commonly depicted as an adversary of Batman.
+His name is an homage to Peanuts protagonist Charlie Brown, due to the latter character commonly being shown flying kites into trees.
+The character has been generally regarded as a joke in comparison with other supervillains due to his dimwitted personality and laughable gimmick.
+However, with his appearance in the DC Rebirth arc "The War of Jokes and Riddles", Kite Man gained a reputation as a cult favorite character among fans, due to his tragic backstory, persistence and motivation to become a better villain, and his catchphrase "Kite Man, hell yeah!".

 In recent years, Kite Man has been adapted into several forms of media outside of comics, such as the adult animated series Harley Quinn, in which he is voiced by Matt Oberg.
-Oberg is set to reprise his role in Noonan's, a spin-off focused on the character.
+Oberg reprises his role in the spin-off series Kite Man: Hell Yeah!.

 Publication history

 Kite Man first appeared in Batman #133 (August 1960), and was created by writer Bill Finger and artist Dick Sprang.
 He subsequently appeared in Batman #315 (September 1979) by Len Wein.

-Tony Isabella would use the character in Hawkman #4 (November 1986), and gave him the real name of Charles Brown, as well as introducing the idea that he was a "joke" villain.
-Following this he was primarily used as a minor character, until Tom King featured him in his run on Batman in the DC Rebirth era.
+Tony Isabella would use the character in Hawkman #4 (November 1986), giving him the name Chuck and the catchphrase "Rats!" after Charlie Brown.
+Following this, he was primarily used as a minor character before being featured in Tom King's DC Rebirth Batman series.